jeffkitson-music/pygasc/README.md

 Save it and copy the script id in the browser URL
 Example: https://script.google.com/home/projects/<THIS IS THE SCRIPT ID>/edit

+Create a second script/project
-In your second script, click the + next to the Library and paste your script id into the dialog box Name the library for use in this script.
+Click the + next to the Library and paste your script id into the dialog box Name the library for use in this script.
 Example below.
 */
 function libraryDEMO(){